dotnet/arcade/Documentation/Project-Docs/vestigial-objects-onepager.md

 Azure allows "Tags", which are simply key-value pairs, to be arbitrarily associated with almost any resource.
 Internally, Microsoft already uses this feature to track assets and configuration across subscriptions (e.g., AzSecPack, NRMSException).
 "Inventory" is an explicit use case supported in Azure.

 This effort will develop a set of standard Tags that will be applied to resources.
 These Tags will identify, at minimum, resources that are necessary for operation of our services.
+Application of tags should automated where possible.
+Resources deployed by ARM or as part of the weekly deployment, for example, will have their deployment process modified to attach these tags with each deployment.

 The inverse is also interesting: It will highlight resources that are _not_ necessary for the operation of our services.
 These will be analyzed and their purpose understood, creating more operational Tags as needed.
 They may also be deleted to eliminate unnecessary spending.